 How to Choose a Criminal Defense Lawyer

-Why Choose Us as Your Lexington, KY Federal Criminal Defense Lawyers?
+Why Choose Combs Waterkotte as Your Lexington, KY Federal Criminal Defense Lawyers?

 Not every Lexington, KY federal criminal defense lawyer is equipped to handle federal charges, and not every law firm understands the pressure you’re under when the federal government comes after you.
 At Combs Waterkotte, we understand what you’re up against — and how to fight it.
-We’ve gone toe-to-toe with federal prosecutors, protected our clients’ rights, and helped them avoid life-altering outcomes.
+Clients throughout Lexington, KY, have trusted us to defend them against aggressive federal investigations and devastating legal threats.

 Here’s what sets us apart: